Normal Bundles of Rational Normal Curves on Hypersurfaces

 \begin{corollary} (char $K=0$) Let $d\ge 4$, and assume the base field $K$ has characteristic $0$.
-For all splitting types $E$ as in the theorem, there exists a smooth hypersurface $X$ of degree $d$ containing the curve $C$ with normal bundle $N_{C/X}\cong E$. \end{corollary} \begin{proof} Let $\psi_F\in \Hom (N_{C/\P^n},\cO(de))$ be the map with $N_{C/X}\cong E$, induced by the polynomial $F$ obtained in the theorem.
+For all splitting types $E$ and $E'$ as in the theorem, there exists a smooth hypersurface $X$ of degree $d$ containing the curve $C$ with normal bundle $N_{C/X}$ with that splitting type. \end{corollary} \begin{proof} Let $\psi_F\in \Hom (N_{C/\P^n},\cO(de))$ be the map with $N_{C/X}\cong E$, induced by the polynomial $F$ obtained in the theorem.
 From the exact sequence

 we have that the space of polynomials that induce the same $\psi_F$ is the coset

 If $d\ge 4$, then multiples of $Q_{ij}^2$ are in $H^0(\cI_C^2(d))$, so the base locus of $F + H^0(\cI_C^2(d))$ is the curve $C$.
 Thus, by Bertini's theorem, the general member of $F+H^0(\cI_C^2(d))$ is smooth away from $C$.
 As $F$ is smooth along $C$, the general member of $F+H^0(\cI_C^2(d))$ is smooth. \end{proof}